 Chair and Moderator:

-Dr. Ryan Katz-Rosene, Assistant Professor, School of Political Studies, University of Ottawa, and Co-President, Environmental Studies Association of Canada
+Dr. Ryan Katz-Rosene, Assistant Professor and CIPS Principal Researcher, University of Ottawa, and Co-President, Environmental Studies Association of Canada

 Panelists Dr. Kirsten Zickfeld, Associate Professor, Department of Geography, Simon Fraser University (and one of Canada’s contributing authors to SR15), participating digitally, live from Vancouver